 And when I say lifecycle, I’m talking about the lifecycle food chain, which begins with the sun providing energy through its light to producers.

 Those producers, plants, algae in the sea, they feed consumers, level I consumers, and eventually, you go up the food chain until you get to the apex predator.

 And then when the apex predator dies, the decomposers take over and replenish the soil helping the producers keep producing more energy.

 Knowing this flow of life and really understanding how energy is transferred from the sun to producers, to consumers, is essential to getting these questions right on the test.

-The second big concept are the main pillars or principles of the theory of evolution.
+The second big concept is the main pillars or principles of the theory of evolution.

 And those two big pillars, at least for the science test, are going to be natural selection and adaptation.

 So, you need to know how adaptation fuels and catalyzes natural selection, and how natural selection continues the process of evolution.

 So, you need to understand how traits transfer from one generation to the next through genetics.
 And also, make sure you’re familiar with the Punnet Square, and how that can help you better understand and conceptualize the flow of genetics.